The 20 Best Drug Induced Dyskinesia Doctors Near Me in Victoria, AU

 Parkville, VIC, AU

-Ingrid Scheffer practices in Parkville, Australia.
+Ingrid Scheffer practices practicing medicine in Parkville, Australia.
 Ms. Scheffer is rated as an Advanced expert by MediFind in the treatment of Drug Induced Dyskinesia.
-Her top areas of expertise are Myoclonic Epilepsy, West Syndrome, Epilepsy, and Epilepsy with Myoclonic-Atonic Seizures.
+She is also highly rated in 62 other conditions, according to our data.
+Her clinical expertise encompasses Myoclonic Epilepsy, West Syndrome, Epilepsy, and Epilepsy with Myoclonic-Atonic Seizures.

 Advanced in Drug Induced Dyskinesia